it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 This security claims validation activity reviews whether the RTP's statements of security are sufficient for the product’s goals and expected usage.
 Not all applications pose the same security risks.
 Even similar products can have different risk profiles based on the type of data they manage and how the product is used.
 This activity reviews the particulars of the product to ensure the security claims match its specific risk profile.
 This validation activity determines if the RTP's claims make sense given the product environment and data sensitivity, and if the claims are sufficient for the given context.

 Security claims are submitted by RTP's in their submission package.
-The Initial Provider Submission must include claims for each security requirement.
+The Initial RTP Submission must include claims for each security requirement.
 Subsequent Revision Submissions can add, remove, or modify any previous security claim.

-For each requirement, the provider must include:
+For each requirement, the RTP must include:

 1. Whether the requirement is: